Blog

 The key is to use products that support the skin’s natural healing process while addressing your specific concerns.
 Whether you’re focused on hydration, anti-aging, or texture improvement, the skincare you pair with your dermal pen treatment is just as important as the treatment itself.
 It’s the second half of a powerful combination that works to give you that healthy, radiant complexion you’re looking for.
 By focusing on clean, effective formulations, you can ensure your skin gets the support it needs to repair and rejuvenate beautifully.

-Pair Your Treatment with MDPen Serums
+Get Better Results with MDPen Serums

 A microneedling session is designed to enhance the absorption of topical serums, allowing for the deep penetration of active ingredients.
 This synergy is where the real magic happens.
 When your skin is so perfectly prepped, you want to give it the best fuel possible.
 Using a serum specifically formulated for post-microneedling care helps soothe the skin, reduce downtime, and significantly improve your final results.